metomi/rose/sphinx/tutorial/rose/furthertopics/macro-development.rst

 Your transform macro is now ready to use.

-You can run it from :ref:`command-rose-config-edit` via the menu :menuselection:`metadata --> macro_tutorial_app --> planet.PlanetChanger.transform`.

-It should give a dialog explaining the changes it's made and asking for permission to apply them.
-If you click OK, the changes will be applied and the value of ``env=WORLD`` will be changed.
-You can Undo and Redo macro changes.

-Try running the macro once or twice more to see it change the configuration.

-You can also run your macro from the command line in the application directory by invoking ``rose macro planet.PlanetChanger``.
+You can run your macro from the command line in the application directory by invoking ``rose macro planet.PlanetChanger``.

 Reporter Macro